oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-rcmmndd-39-05-extension-in-superseded-or-withdrawn-document.md

 #### Extension in Superseded or Withdrawn Document

-It MUST be tested that the document does not contain an extension.
+It SHALL be tested that the document does not contain an extension.

 The relevant values for `$.document.category` are: